AttoMap-310

 Mirror Lens: Double Paraboloidal X-ray Optics

-The focusing x-ray optic rivals the x-ray source in importance to the performance of any microXRF system.
-Sigray is the leading producer of x-ray optics and only producer capable of fabricating the mirror lens x-ray imaging optics used in the AttoMap systems.
+The focusing x-ray optic is just as critical as the x-ray source in determining the performance of any microXRF system.
+Sigray is the leading producer of x-ray optics and only manufacturer capable of fabricating the mirror lens x-ray imaging optics used in the AttoMap systems.
 Other microXRF systems use polycapillary optics to guide x-rays onto a spot at the sample.

-Sigray’s mirror lens overcomes several major drawbacks of polycapillaries, including their limited depth-of-field and chromatic aberrations.
-AttoMap’s larger depth-of-field enables high resolution imaging of samples that cannot be finely polished to a flat surface and/or have topography.
-The lack of chromatic aberrations also enables superior quantification because there is only a single spot producing x-rays on the sample (when chromatic aberration is present, different x-ray energies are focused to different diameters on the sample, making it challenging to determine where the x-rays are produced).
+Sigray’s mirror lens overcomes several major drawbacks of polycapillaries, including limited depth-of-field and chromatic aberrations.
+AttoMap’s larger depth-of-field enables high-resolution imaging of samples that cannot be finely polished to a flat surface and/or have topographical variations.
+The absence of chromatic aberrations also allows for superior quantification, as only a single spot produces x-rays on the sample.
+In contrast, when chromatic aberration is present, different x-ray energies are focused at varying diameters on the sample, making it difficult to determine the precise location of x-ray production.

 Polycapillary (left) produces a smeared focal spot due to chromatic aberrations (larger spot sizes for lower x-ray energies).
 Sigray’s mirror lens optic (right) produces a single tightly focused “pencil beam” with no chromatic aberrations.